Economics

 100%

-The results attained from the survey also exhibits the factors that influence the purchase decision of individuals related to the insurance policy.
-The responses of the respondents depicts that 18% respondents purchased insurance, as it was part of company’s policy.
-Among chosen sample, 14% availed insurance for the service quality while 35% availed the option for return on investments.
-The majority participants availed insurance for receiving returns.
-The results further depicts that the factors that influenced buying decisions varied among participants.
-Majority of the respondents (24%) availed the option of insurance on advisor’s advice and 23% availed it under influence of family. it also reflects that 11%respondents selected the option due to personal interest while only 6% availed it under influence of advertisement.
+The results attained from the survey also exhibit the factors that influence the purchase decision of individuals related to the insurance policy.
+The responses of the respondents depict that 18% of respondents purchased insurance, as it was part of the company’s policy.
+Among the chosen sample, 14% availed of insurance for service quality, while 35% availed of the option for return on investments.
+The majority of participants availed of insurance to receive returns.
+The results further depict that the factors that influenced buying decisions varied among participants.
+The majority of the respondents (24%) availed the option of insurance on the advisor’s advice, and 23% availed it under the influence of family.
+It also reflects that 11 respondents selected the option due to personal interest, while only 6% availed it under the influence of advertisement.

 Factors Frequency Percentage